 When traveling on roadways, you will have to deal with an assortment of drivers.
 There are the slow drivers.
 There are the lane weavers.
 There are the drivers who always try to beat the light.
 Perhaps the worst sort of driver to encounter is the angry, aggressive driver.
-As Columbia car accident attorneys, we want to offer tips for dealing with angry drivers who might be experiencing road rage.
+As Columbia car accident lawyers, we want to offer tips for dealing with angry drivers who might be experiencing road rage.

 - When possible, stay out of the driver’s way.
 If someone insists upon cutting in front of you when there is really not much room, slow down a little to give the driver space.
 If an aggressive driver insists upon going out-of-turn at a stop sign or a stoplight, allow the driver to go.
 The few extra seconds are not worth risking a wreck.